pgdogdev/docs/docs/features/sharding/cross-shard-queries/copy.md

 ## COPY out

 All `COPY [...]
 TO STDOUT` statements are treated as cross-shard and are executed on all shards concurrently.
-The rows are streamed directly, without buffering or sorting, which allows to read large amounts of data from all shards quickly.
+The rows are streamed directly, without buffering or sorting, which allows reading large amounts of data from all shards quickly.

 PgDog doesn't currently support routing `COPY` statements based on its query.
 For example, the following statement will be sent to all shards even if it contains a sharding key: